A right to work check is a process followed by employers to check that their prospective employees have the right to work in the UK.

 The information that you need and the check that you do will be slightly different for each of these three categories (see below).

 Employers were able to conduct a standard right to work check on EU nationals employed on or before 31 December 2020, i.e. they could conduct a manual check using the individual’s EEA passport or national identity card.

 So long as a compliant right to work check has been carried out, there is no requirement to undertake further right to work checks for this category of EU national.

-The period 1 January to 30 June 2021 is a post-Brexit grace period and so regardless of when the EU national began residing in the UK, employers are permitted to carry out the standard right to work check.
-This means that the individual can provide a document from List A or List B, e.g. their EU passport, evidence of pre-settled or settled status.
+The period 1 January to 30 June 2021 was a post-Brexit grace period and so regardless of when the EU national began residing in the UK, employers were permitted to carry out the standard right to work check.
+This meant that the individual could provide a document from List A or List B, e.g. their EU passport, evidence of pre-settled or settled status.

 The Home Office guidance specifically states that employers aren’t required to find out when an EU national started residing in the UK.

 A compliant right to work check gives the employer the statutory excuse, providing protection from a civil penalty if the employee subsequently does not have the right to work.

 However if the employer knows or has reasonable cause to believe that the EU national arrived in the UK on or after 1 January 2021, it will be aware that the employee requires a visa and, amongst other things, the statutory excuse becomes null and void.